rmt-07-glasgow-fox/ecommerce-server/README.md

   * **Code:** 400 Bad Request <br />
       **Content:** `{
-      "errors": [
+      'errors': [
-        "Price must be greater than zero",
+        'Price must be greater than zero',
-        "Stock must be greater than zero"
+        'Stock must be greater than zero'
       ]
       }
       `